taminomara/psql-hooks/Detailed.md

 Called at the end of execution of any query plan.

-*Inputs:*

-Briefly describe hook inputs.
-Are inputs preprocessed somehow before calling the hook?
-Are there any special input states?
-Can they be null (e.g. `nullptr`)?

 * <i>QueryDesc *</i> <b>queryDesc</b> — query descriptor from the traffic cop.

-This hook should not provide any output.

 <a name="ProcessUtility_hook" href="#ProcessUtility_hook">#</a> <i>void</i> <b>ProcessUtility_hook</b>(pstmt, queryString, context, params, queryEnv, dest, completionTag) [<>](https://github.com/postgres/postgres/blob/master/src/include/tcop/utility.h#L32 "Source")